c3l3si4n/godeclutter/README.md

 # godeclutter
 Declutters URLs in a flexible way, for improving input for web hacking automations such as crawlers and vulnerability scans.

+godeclutter is a very simple tool that will take a list of URLs, clean those URLs, and output the unique URLs that are present.
+This will reduce the number of requests you will have to make to your target website, and also filter URLs that are most likely uninteresting.

 # Features
 godeclutter will perform the following steps on your URL host section:
 - Clean http:// URLs pointing to the default SSL port (443) and vice-versa, since they are mostly CDN error pages.